luisca1985/python_design_patterns/README.md

 It is much easier to implement Decorator Method in Python because of its built-in feature.
 It is not equivalent to the Inheritance because the new feature is added only to that particular object, not to the entire subclass.

+### Facade Method

+Facade Method is a Structural Design pattern that provides a simpler unified interface to a more complex system.
+The word Facade means the face of a building or particularly an outer lying interface of a complex system, consists of several sub-systems.
+It is an essential part Gang of Four design patterns.
+It provides an easier way to access methods of the underlying systems by providing a single entry point.

+Here, we create a Facade layer that helps in communicating with subsystems easily to the clients.

 ## References
 - [Python Design Patterns](https://www.geeksforgeeks.org/python-design-patterns/)